larq/compute-engine/README.md

 # Larq Compute Engine
-Larq Compute Engine (LCE) is a highly optimized inference engine for deploying neural networks with exteremely low-precision weights and activations, such as Binarized Neural Networks (BNNs).
-It currently supports various mobile platforms and has been benchmarked on Pixel 1 phone and Raspberry Pi.
+Larq Compute Engine (LCE) is a highly optimized inference engine for deploying extremely quantized neural networks, such as
+Binarized Neural Networks (BNNs).
+It currently supports various mobile platforms and has been benchmarked on a Pixel 1 phone and a Raspberry Pi.
 LCE provides a collection of hand-optimized [TensorFlow Lite](https://www.tensorflow.org/lite) custom Ops for supported instruction sets, developed in inline assembly or in C++ using compiler intrinsics.
 LCE leverages optimization techniques